3comconfliczu/unicopedia-plus/README.md

 ### Match Character

-- The **Match Character** feature of the **Unihan Data Finder** utility displays a list of basic data (symbol, code point, age, set, ideograph status, block) of matching Unihan characters, including through regular expressions.
+- The **Match Character** feature of the **Unihan Data Finder** utility displays a list of basic data (character, code point, age, set, ideograph status, block) of matching Unihan characters, including through regular expressions.
 - After entering a query, click on the <kbd>Search</kbd> button to display a list of all relevant matches, if any, ordered by code point value.
 - Click on the <kbd>Match Variants</kbd> toggle button to extend the search to characters whose *variants* match the query string.
 - Unihan variants, if any, are displayed in a distinctive muted (grayed out) style.